New Strong Bounds on sub-GeV Dark Matter from Boosted and Migdal Effects: Model and Calculation

-In Fig.~\ref{fig:limit}, we use the Xenon1T ionization~\cite{Aprile:2019xxb} and nucleus recoil data to derive the exclusion limits on the momentum-independent DM-nucleon scattering cross section $\bar{\sigma}_{\bold n}$ for above cases.
-As a comparison with the result in Ref.~\cite{Alvey:2019zaa}, we present their limit by scaling the branching ratio BR($\eta \to \pi \chi\bar{\chi}$) from $10^{-3}$ to $10^{-5}$ as well.
-We can see that the Migdal scattering can exclude the DM mass down to about 20 MeV, while the ADM can further exclude lower DM mass.
-The momentum-independent non-relativistic DM-nucleon with Migdal and relativistic DM-nucleon scattering cross section can be exclude down to about $10^{-37}$ cm$^2$ at $m_\chi=0.2$ GeV and $10^{-35}$ cm$^2$ at $m_\chi=0.1$ MeV, respectively.
-They are complementary in probing sub-GeV DM.
-Besides, when $m_{\chi}\lesssim 100$ MeV, it should be noted that the enhancement effect of DM momentum-dependent factor in Eq.~\ref{formADM} will be sizable and has to be taken into account, which leads to a much stronger limit than that in Ref.~\cite{Alvey:2019zaa}.
-On the other hand, we also checked and find that the bound of ADM with Migdal effect is weaker than that of ADM because of the suppression of ionization factor.
+In Fig.~\ref{fig:Migdal_limit}, we employ the Xenon1T ionization data~\cite{Aprile:2019xxb,xenon:collaboration} to derive the exclusion limits on the momentum-independent DM-nucleon scattering cross section $\bar{\sigma}_{\mathbf n}$ through the Migdal scattering.
+As a comparison, we show the results with or without the orthogonality subtraction. {It can be seen that the exclusion limit without the subtraction is about two times larger than that with the subtraction. }This is because the ionization factor becomes smaller after the subtraction.
+On the other hand, we also checked and find that the bound of the ADM with the Migdal effect is weaker than that of the ADM because of the suppression of the ionization factor.
 In other words, once the light DM can obtain enough kinetic energy, the current nucleus recoil data can provide a stronger limit than the ionization data.
-Besides, since the above results mainly depend on the velocity of DM, we can expect that other fast-moving DMs, such as cosmic ray up-scattering DM~\cite{Bringmann:2018cvk}, will have similar conclusions.

-Finally, we discuss the relic density of ADM in our interest of mass range, i.e. $m_{\chi}<m_{S}$, in which $\chi$ will annihilate directly to the SM quarks via a s-channel mediator.
+Finally, we discuss the relic density of ADM in our interest of mass range, i.e. $m_{\chi}<m_{S}$, in which $\chi$ will annihilate directly to the SM quarks via an s-channel mediator.
 The cross section of annihilation is given by

 which is suppressed by velocity. $\left.\Gamma_{S}\right|_{m_{S}=2 m_{\chi}}$ is the decay width of the scalar at $m_{S}=2 m_{\chi}$.
-The freeze-out scenario is guaranteed that $\Gamma_S>H[m_{S}]$, which in turn favors relatively larger coupling $g_u$.
+The freeze-out is guaranteed that $\Gamma_S>H[m_{S}]$, which in turn favors relatively larger coupling $g_u$.
 Thus DM is in chemical equilibrium with the early universe bath as long as it contains quarks.
 After the QCD phase transition takes place, DM pairs could still annihilate into two pions.
 Therefore achieving the correct relic density via thermal freeze-out would require $m_{\chi}>m_{\pi}$.
 For lighter DM, we can allow for a small coupling of the mediator to neutrinos to achieve the correct relic abundance via thermal freeze-out~\cite{Berlin:2017ftj}.